akrzemi1/__sandbox__/string_view_ctor.md

 `find_first_of`

 we do not argue that protecting against nullptr is bad in general.
 We argue about putting it into string_view.

+You do not discuss narrow contracts with clients.